zkldi/uscir-spec/source/endpoints/score-submit.rst

     *   - ``isServerRecord``
         - Boolean
         - True if the score sent in the request is the new server record.
+    *   - ``sendReplay``
+        - String
+        - If provided, the server is requesting that the replay be sent using the value of this key as the identifier.

 .. warning::
     ``body.score`` **always returns the users PB**.
 It does **NOT** necessarily return the score you sent.